superpeter55/superpeter55/README.md

 # About Me

-Data Analyst and Data Science Masters student at UC Berkeley School of Information.
+Data Scientist and Data Science Masters student at UC Berkeley School of Information.
 I am passionate about providing companies with the insight they need to make correct decisions from data.

 I have experience using various data science tools to deliver value to businesses as a data analyst.
 This includes Python programming modules like Numpy, Pandas, Matplotlib in conjunction with Jupyter Notebooks to produce yearly projections.
 I have also used R Markdown to produce KPI reports.